 Ingredients For Maple Mustard Salmon

-- Maple syrup: Always use pure maple syrup!
+Maple syrup: Always use real maple syrup!

-- Preheat your oven.
+1. Preheat your oven.
 Turn your oven on to 400 degrees and spray a baking dish with cooking spray.

-- Serve!
+5. Serve.
 Serve immediately with your reserved glaze and enjoy!

-Why you’ll love this oven baked salmon recipe
+Why you’ll love this glazed salmon recipe!

 Need it gluten free?
 Great news, it already is!